 Education in New York

-The opt-out movement crested in New York, when by 2015 some 20 percent of the state’s students were refusing to take standardized tests.
+The opt-out movement crested in New York, where by 2015 some 20 percent of students were refusing to take standardized tests.
 Those tests were important not only in measuring student performance, but were also a key component in how teachers and schools were evaluated—until last year, when the state legislature ended the mandate linking teacher evaluation to student test results.
 That’s now left up to local school districts and teachers.

 All the while, New York’s schools have performed…fine.
 According to the US News and World Report education rankings, New York ranks 25th in the nation for K-12 education, and 15th for higher education.
 The state fares slightly better in Education Week’s 2019 Quality Counts Report Card, which calculates scores based on three indices: the Chance-for-Success Index, the School Finance Index, and the K-12 Achievement Index.
-New York ranked eighth for its overall education system, receiving a total score of 81.7 out of 100 points, or a B-minus, compared to 75.6 for the nation—though it’s worth noting that the state’s best component score was in the School Finance Index; we actually rated as slightly below average in the K-12 Achievement Index.
+New York ranked 8th for its overall education system, receiving a total score of 81.7 out of 100 points, or a B-minus, compared to 75.6 for the nation—though it’s worth noting that the state’s best component score was in the School Finance Index; it actually rated as slightly below average in the K-12 Achievement Index.

 The debate over how to improve American schools is nowhere near settled, with different factions proposing differing solutions: charter schools, school choice, more state-level funding, more federal funding, and so on.
 Here in the Hudson Valley, efforts to boost performance are also running headlong into the problem of declining student enrollment amid demographic changes.

 Meanwhile, the stakes will only heighten as we stretch into the future.
 Some of the questions in the PISA exam tested students’ ability to distinguish between fact and opinion.
-Just 13.5 percent of US 15-year-olds could reliably do so—a shockingly low number, albeit higher than the nine percent average of the students from all of the participating countries who took the test.
+Just 13.5 percent of US 15-year-olds could reliably do so—a shockingly low number, albeit higher than the 9 percent average of the students from all of the participating countries who took the test.
 That has profound implications in our time of social media saturation and fake news.
 And, like declining performance and the widening achievement gap, it’s reflective of broader social inequities.

-As Mike Magee, chief executive of Chiefs for Change, a nonprofit network of state and district education chiefs, told the New York Times: “This is a disturbing pattern, one that is consistent with our nation’s growing economic inequality and history of structural discrimination in education, housing, and access to opportunity.”
+As Mike Magee, chief executive of Chiefs for Change, a nonprofit network of state and district education chiefs, told The New York Times: “This is a disturbing pattern, one that is consistent with our nation’s growing economic inequality and history of structural discrimination in education, housing, and access to opportunity.”